ali-ahmed-farahat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a readme file for the 0x07 pointers, arrays and strings
+This is a README file for ALX's 0x07 pointers, arrays and strings Project